MrBounty/Data_portfolio/README.md

 ## 🤖🧠 Machine and Deep Learning

 ### 🌾📊 EY data challenges 2023 level 1 - Time series & Binary classification
-The EY Open Science Data Challenge Level 1 aims to create open-source solutions to address UN Sustainable Development Goal 2: Zero Hunger.
-Participants used radar and optical satellite data to build a model that identifies rice crops in Vietnam.
+- Developed a solution for the EY Open Science Data Challenge **Level 1** to address UN Sustainable Development Goal 2: Zero Hunger.

-I created my solution to identify rice crops in Vietnam using deep learning technologies with Keras.
-Using data solely from the satellite Sentinel 1, my model achieved an **accuracy of 100% and was in the 10 best solution out of 1300 participants**.
+- Utilized **deep learning** technologies with Keras to accurately identify rice crops in Vietnam using satellite data from the Sentinel 1 satellite.
+- Achieved an exceptional **accuracy of 100%** in predicting the presence of rice crops.
+- Spent approximately **30 hours** on model development and an additional 20 hours on optimization and visualization.
+- Implemented a **meticulous workflow** including data selection, transformation, preprocessing, deep learning model design, and hyperparameter tuning.
+- **Successfully applied the trained model** to make predictions and created visualizations to showcase its capabilities.
+- Demonstrated **proficiency in Python** for data science, deep learning, and managing large volumes of data.
+- Contributed to **addressing food security** challenges and supporting sustainable development efforts.

 [Code and more information](https://github.com/MrBounty/Data_portfolio/tree/main/EY%20data%20challenges%202023%20level%201)